prantlf/grunt-html-dom-snapshot/README.md

 If set to `true`, it suppresses failures, which happened during taking snapshots.
 Instead of making the Grunt fail, the errors will be written only to the console.

+This option can be set for the whole task or within a single command object.

 ### Sub-tasks

 File names for snapshots can be used as sub-task names.
 Separate sub-tasks initialize separate instance of the webdriver: